Sschaefter/EPREL_Dataconverter/README.md

 It is important, that in the first row in Excel is a name.
 The programm starts processing entries at A2.
+You can enter as much items you want.
+The software creates an XML node for each item.

 You can use the source.xlsx as template.